 Grass Bicycle Polo as a sport has existed since 1891 and was even an exhibition sport at the 1908 Olympics.
 The rules of this game, played on a grass field, are much more akin to actual equestrian bike polo.

-Hardcourt bike polo is a different game altogether.
+Twin Cities Bike Polo plays hardcourt bike polo and is a different game altogether.
 Gone are the rules discouraging contact and for that matter most of the rules all together.
 For a detailed and ever changing record of the History of Hardcourt I suggest you check out this forum thread over at bikepolo.ca.
 Some suggest the first hardcourt games were played in Seattle in 1999-2000.

 The basic outline of rules are as follows: